 This research has used the Organization Culture Assessment Instrument (OCAI) which is related to the competing values framework.
 The questionnaire that is used in the OCAI is simple and easy to use.
 However, we found that the process of collecting data by just sending out the questionnaires for collecting data is not sufficient.
-The process of collecting data needs to be followed by a group discussion where the different statements from the OCAI are discussed within the group and a consensus is reached about the score for each statement in the questionnaire (as is described in the guide-lines for the correct use of the OCAI).
+The process of collecting data needs to be followed by a group discussion where the different statements from the OCAI are discussed within the group and a consensus is reached about the score for each statement in the questionnaire (as is described in the guidelines for the correct use of the OCAI).
 Without this group discussion the chance of personal bias is too high.
 The same applies when the number of participants in the assessment is too small.
-From our experience we suggest a minimum of 3 people for each sub-unit that needs to be facilitated by someone who thoroughly understands the OCAI and its pitfalls.
+From our experience we suggest a minimum of 3 people for each sub-unit that needs to be assessed.
+All in all, this results in a far less simple process than it may look upfront and that needs to be facilitated by someone who thoroughly understands the OCAI and its pitfalls.
 In this study the questionnaire was used in some cases with a lower number of participants.
 In those cases, the results had to be verified with other sources, such as additional interviews.